MVillate/github_actions/Readme.md

 ### Move between commits
 git checkout {{ id }} - Temporarily move to another commit git checkout main - To return to the latest commit in main

+## Reverting
+git revert {{ id }}
+This Id is the last change you want to revert from.
+This will add a new commit identical as the previous to last By default it adds a message saying Revert "{{ commit message of the last commit }}" It keeps all the commits in the commit history

+## Resetting
+git reset --hard {{ id }}
+This ID is the commit you want to go to, and everything after that will be deleted.
+This removes part of the history